Hydraulics give large crane lifting power

 The crane complies with offshore operation, at temperatures down to -20ºC.
 Survival conditions can also be maintained in the event of inclines from the horizontal of the rig of 3º with the crane loaded or 27º when unloaded.
 It allows operation in potentially hazardous environments with an Ex-Classification of Ex II 3 GD IIB T4.
 A special safety feature covesr any disruption to or total loss of the main power supply.
 This feature comprises a back-up hydraulic pump with fluid reservoir tank to provide emergency lowering of suspended loads, together with safe positioning of both hoist trolleys and crane.

-The design, manufacture and performance of the crane comply with relevant standards and regulations including:
+he design, manufacture and performance of the crane comply with relevant standards and regulations including:

-· 2006/42/EC – EC Machine directive
+2006/42/EC – EC Machine directive,

-· DNV OS E101 – Drilling plant
+DNV OS E101 – drilling plant,

-· Norsok R-CR-002 – Lifting equipment
+Norsok R-CR-002 – lifting equipment.

 Westcon Lofteteknikk AS (WCL) is an authorized Norwegian sole importer of J D Neuhaus lifting and handling equipment.